Health Information and Tools > Patient Care Handouts > Lifestyle Changes for Chronic Health Conditions: Care Instructions

 How can you care for yourself at home?

 • If your doctor recommends it, get more exercise.
-Walking is a good choice.
-Bit by bit, increase the amount you walk every day.
+For many people, walking is a good choice.
+Or you may want to swim, bike, or do other activities.
+Bit by bit, increase the time you're active every day.
 Try for at least 2½ hours a week.
-You also may want to swim, bike, or do other activities.
-Visit the Alberta Healthy Living Program at www.ahs.ca/ahlp to learn about programs in Alberta.
+Visit the Alberta Healthy Living Program to learn about programs in Alberta.

 • Choose vegetables and fruits, whole grains foods, and protein foods.

-• Do not smoke.
+• If you smoke, try to quit.
 Smoking can make most chronic health problems worse.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.
 Call the AlbertaQuits Helpline at 1-866-710-7848 to learn about programs in Alberta.

 • If you drink alcohol, try to drink less.
 Your risk of harm from alcohol is low if you have 2 drinks or less per week, moderate if you have 3 to 6 drinks per week, and high if you have 7 or more drinks per week.
 Drinking can lead to cancer, liver problems, high blood pressure, and other health problems.
 The more you drink, the higher your risk for injuries to yourself and others.